Events bloody and mysterious bring eleven-year-old Danny Hallow to the town of Eddystone, New Hampshire…

 The Will, thought Danny.
 He capitalized important words in his mind.
 His Uncle’s Will.
 The uncle he never knew existed until last week.
 Danny felt the prick of excitement again, like little bolts of electricity.
 His uncle had left him something.
 No one had ever left him anything in a will before.

 He didn’t care if it was something fiddly or small.
 Just the idea was exciting.
 Of course, a million dollars wouldn’t be unwelcome.
-He’d voiced that concept to his Keepers, who had informed him that a million dollars was unlikely.
+He’d voiced that concept to his Keepers, who had informed him that a million dollars was an unlikely option.
 The fortune his mother’s family once possessed had dwindled to nearly nothing, they’d said.
 It was yet another surprise to Danny that his family had ever had a fortune to lose.

 Any money would be fine, five hundred bucks would do.
 Then he could get the entire Classic Universal Monster Action Figure Set that his Keepers hadn’t been able to afford last Christmas.
 They had gotten him the Creature from the Black Lagoon, which was his favorite, and he’d been happy with that.
 Better one than none at all.
 But he wanted them all.